Roy Wang

-Roy Wang, also known as Wang Yuan (王源 (Wáng Yuán)) is a Chinese singer-songwriter, television host and actor.
+Roy Wang, also known as Wang Yuan (王源 (Wáng Yuán)) is a Chinese singer-songwriter, television host, actor, and member of boy band TFBoys.
 He was named by Time as one of the 30 Most Influential Teens of 2017.
 Wang has been a UNICEF ambassador since 2018.
 He set up his own charity foundation, the Yuan Foundation, that focuses on helping the elderly and children.